On Homogenization Problems with Oscillating Dirichlet Conditions in Space-Time Domains: Homogenization on the Bottom Boundary

-In this section we briefly discuss the homogenization problem of $u^\epsilon$ on the bottom boundary.
-The proofs are actually simpler than those in previous sections.
-We start with a localized comparison lemma on $\{(x,t), t\geq 0\}$. \begin{lemma} Let $C_0>c_0>0$ and $L>R>0$.
+In this section we briefly discuss the homogenization of $u^\eps$ on the bottom boundary.
+Since the bottom boundary is just flat, the proofs are actually simpler than those in previous sections.
+Below we start with a localized comparison lemma on $\{(x,t)\,|\, t\geq 0\}$. \begin{lemma} Let $C_0>c_0>0$ and $L>R>0$.
 Assume $w$ satisfies the following equation